TACC-Cloud/tapis-cli/docs/templating/index.rst

     }

-If the group leader Francesca decides that ``wing_threshold`` needs to be -8.00, everyone needs to edit a copy of their job file.
-If the group gets their parameter files from the group leader, that means they would need to edit out refernces to Francesca's username, replacing them with their own.
+If the group leader Francesca decides that ``wing_threshold`` needs to be -8.00, everyone will need to edit a copy of the job file.
+If the group gets a master parameter file from the group leader, that means each member will need to replace refernces to Francesca's username with their own.
 Note also that the job **name** is static, which could get annoying.
 Wouldn't it be nice if we could change it for each instance of job that is run?

-Consider a template-based version of this file:
+A version of the file using Tapis CLI templating might look like:

 .. code-block:: json